pj-mathematician/Scheduler/README.md

 # Scheduler
-Scheduler made in kivy language using kivyMD library To run the program, open main.py and run
+Scheduler made in kivy language using kivyMD library.
+To run the program, open main.py and run.

 Note:-